-By: Ted Highland, Product Manager, Brightwood Real Estate Education
+By: Ted Highland, Product Manager, Kaplan Real Estate Education

-When you go out to interview prospective brokers to associate with, you should be aware that the broker is evaluating how you are going to appear to buyers and sellers.
+When you go out to interview prospective brokers to associate with (and here are some tips about interviewing them), you should be aware that the broker is evaluating how you are going to appear to buyers and sellers.
 In other words, it is not just a job interview.
 It is perhaps the most important sales presentation you are going to make.
-Picking the right broker to associate with, and having them pick you, can determine how successful you are going to be in the real estate business.
+Picking the right broker to associate with (learn more about how in this article), and having them pick you, can determine how successful you are going to be in the real estate business.

 Just as a highly successful real estate salesperson prepares for the questions potential clients want answered, a successful job candidate must be prepared to answer the questions brokers might ask before making a decision to hire them.
 These questions include the following.